mariaigosheva/miss-mants/README.md

 ## ✨ Features

 - 🎤 **About Section** – Learn more about Miss Mants’ musical journey and style.
-- 📸 **Photo Gallery** – A curated selection of performance and promotional shots.
 - 🎶 **Music Links** – Listen to latest releases on platforms like Beatport, SoundCloud, and Spotify.
 - 📅 **Shows Section** – Stay updated on upcoming events with interactive flip-card design.
 - 📩 **Contact Form** – Bookings, collaborations, and general inquiries via EmailJS.